augustovictor/sparkify-dwh/README.md

 ```

 ## Redshift config
+Since there is no projection on how this analytical database would be used, the configuration was set to the minimum.
+It is possible to scale-up and scale-out the nodes.

+- Database
+    - Node type: dc2.large
+    - Number of nodes: 1
+    - Total available storage: 160 GB
+    - Backup retention period: 1 day (required to allow me to pause the cluster which allows us to lower costs)

 - IAM user: Create an IAM user with permissions;
 - Security group with inbound rule set to `My Ip` so it was possible to run python scripts locally;
-- Redshift cluster with 1 node and backup retentio period of 1 day (required to allow me to pause the cluster)

 ### Informative errors section: